 77 Jackson Valley Rd., Washington

-There are over 10,000 trees and currently Blue Spruce and Norway Spruce are available on this 145-acre farm.
+There are over 10,000 trees and 8 types on this 145-acre farm.
 Ask a farmer the benefits of having a real Christmas tree instead of a fake one.
 Balled and burlapped also available.
 Masks are not required outside but people are asked to wear them in the cashier’s tent and to maintain 6 feet social distancing.

 44 Augusta Hill Rd., Augusta